Food Service Skills for a Resume (Examples & Tips)

 What skills do you need to work in food service?

-Knowledge of food safety regulations, proper food handling, storage and sanitation practices to prevent contamination and ensure the safety of customers and staff.
+Knowledge of food safety regulations, proper food handling, and storage and sanitation practices are critical to prevent contamination and ensure the safety of customers and staff.

 How do you put food handling on a resume?